Behind the Lines (Genesis song): Tours

 "Behind the Lines" was performed on the accompanying tour in 1980, and was also played as the show opener during the Abacab tour in 1981.
 The song was also played in full (in a medley, between "Dance on a Volcano" and "Follow You Follow Me") on the 1982 Encore tour, and a shorter version was included in an old medley ("Eleventh Earl of Mar"/"Behind the Lines"/"Firth of Fifth"/"The Musical Box") during January 1984 for the Mama Tour.
-The song was rehearsed and considered as the show opener for the We Can't Dance '92 tour.
+The song was rehearsed and considered the show opener for the We Can't Dance '92 tour.

 The instrumental intro was used as an opener on the 2007 Turn It On Again tour.
-Tony Banks wanted to perform the full version, but Mike Rutherford and Phil Collins disagreed with him.
+Tony Banks wanted to perform the full version, but Mike Rutherford and Phil Collins disagreed with him, opting to blend "Behind The Lines" with "Duke's End" and "Turn It On Again" as "Duke's Intro."
 Collins performed his solo version on his Hello I Must Be Going '83, No Jacket Required '85, But Seriously '90 and Both Sides '94/'95 tours.